-Other information than the annual accounts
+Other information than the annual accounts and consolidated accounts

-This document also contains other information than the annual accounts and is found on pages 73-78.
+This document also contains other information than the annual accounts and consolidated accounts and is found on pages 1-15.
 The Board of Directors and the Managing Director are responsible for this other information.